Ensuring your baby’s safety and comfort while sleeping

 2. Hip Joints

-To ensure the healthy development of their joints, babies’ hips & legs should always have a natural bend up and out during sleep.
+To ensure the healthy development of their joints, baby's hips & legs should always have a natural bend up and out during sleep.
 It is always important to allow room for the hips to move.
 If they are wrapped straight down and pressed together, this can increase the risk of developmental dysplasia of the hip (DDH).

 Here at ergoPouch, we have designed an easy to use Organic Cotton Cocoon Swaddle Bag that replaces a traditional wrap with a cloth or blanket.
 The Cocoon Swaddle Bag has received an acknowledgement from The International Hip Dysplasia Institute for being a “hip-healthy” product.
 The ergonomic bell-shaped design provides enough room for hip mobility and allows babies to move their legs comfortably and adopt ‘frog-leg’ position.
 All ergoPouch products are ergonomically designed for optimal hip development.
+We also offer hip harness sleeping bags for babies who wear a brace to treat Development Dysplasia of the Hip.

 3. Arm Movement